Payout API

 accountStringRequired - account number to be resolved

-currencyStringRequired - country currency
+currencyStringRequired - country currency.
+E.g, KE, NG.

 Bank Account Resolve response